The key to being an effective communicator is that you have to know how to listen. Active listening is crucial in our day to day to life.

 - Throughout the talk, the listener “listens between the lines” in search of meaning that is not necessarily put into spoken words.

 - Taking note of nonverbal pieces of communication such as facial expressions, gestures, tone of voice, the active listener analyzes whether its significance depends on the spoken words.
 To see if it adds meaning to their spoken words.
 He asks himself, “Is the speaker deliberately avoiding something?”

 - Interest: Any active listening skills involve, at first that the listener should be interested in the discussion or the topic.
 Only then there will be chances of effective communication.

 - Body language: Body language such as facial expressions, behavior and attitude shows the attributes of the listening skills.

 - Concern: Not just be interested in the topic but the listener has to show concern on the speaker and what he or she is trying to convey.
 This is the essential component of active listening skills.

-- Openness: A good listener always keeps his options open and opinions to himself and actively participate in the conversation to gather the new information.
+- Openness: A good listener always keeps his options open and opinions to himself and actively participates in the conversation to gather new information.
 This the trick behind any type of listening.

 - Response: The response of the active listener help to ensure that we: seek to understand and clarify what is communicated.
 Thus, helps to come to a conclusion with mutual understanding.